jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 The first major difference is path separators.
 Windows defaults to backslashes (`\`) to separate components in a path, but also recognises forward slashes (`/`) as valid path separators in command contexts.
 Unix systems use forward slashes to separate path components, whereas backslashes, while heavily discouraged, are allowed as normal characters in filenames.

 The second major difference is partitions.
-A Windows system partitions disk space into partition, each of which has a unique drive letter such as `C:\` and `D:\`.
+A Windows system divides disk space into partitions, each of which has a unique drive letter such as `C:\` and `D:\`.
 Windows absolute file paths will always contain drive letters, for example "`D:\Audio Samples`".
 Unix systems do not use partitions, on such systems file paths always begin with a forward slash, for example `/home/james/audio`.

 These differences present several issues when storing paths in the database.
 If the application directly stored the absolute paths of files in the database, this would mean storing either Windows-specific paths or Unix-specific paths in the database.
 The database would become operating system-specific and is no longer cross-platform.